nikolienka24/pv269-project/README.md

 1. **Prerequisite:** Ensure [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is installed.

 2. **Create the environment:**
    We provide a pre-configured environment file.
-Create `environment.yml` with the content below and run:
+Use `environment.yml` from this repository and run:
    ```bash
    conda env create -f environment.yml